thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 {%- endif %}

 Logs from all running containers are shown in the terminal.
-To run in "detached mode", pass the `-d` flag to docker-compose.
-To see running containers, use `docker-compose ps`.
-To see logs from these containers, run `docker-compose logs`.
+To run in "detached mode", pass the `-d` flag to docker compose.
+To see running containers, use `docker compose ps`.
+To see logs from these containers, run `docker compose logs`.

 To _stop_ all running containers, use

-    docker-compose stop
+    docker compose stop

 This stops running containers without removing them.
-The same containers can be started again with `docker-compose start`.
+The same containers can be started again with `docker compose start`.
 To stop a single container, pass the name as an extra argument, e.g.
-`docker-compose stop django`.
+`docker compose stop django`.

 To _stop and remove_ containers, run

-    docker-compose down
+    docker compose down

 This stops all running containers and removes containers, networks, volumes and images created by `up`.

 ### Using a different configuration file

-By default docker-compose uses the `docker-compose.yml` file in the current directory.
+By default docker compose uses the `docker-compose.yml` file in the current directory.
 To use other configuration files, e.g. production configuration, specify the file to use with the `-f` flag.

-    docker-compose -f docker-compose.production.yml up
+    docker compose -f docker compose.production.yml up

 Note that the production configuration lacks PostgreSQL, since it runs on a separate container on our servers.

 ## Running Django commands in Docker

-    docker-compose run django python manage.py <command>
+    docker compose run django python manage.py <command>

 ### Command shortcuts in the Makefile